Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 Whenever a character succeeds on a test, their captain adds **1** to their team's morale.

-You may also [Gain and Advantage](#gaining-an-advantage) with Vigor to further increase your morale.
+You may also [Gain an Advantage](#gaining-an-advantage) with Vigor to further increase your morale.

 ## Losing Morale